juliusb643/python-api-challenge/README.md

 I have several images shown in the "output_data" folder, which is inside of "WeatherPy" which is the results of my work for WeatherPy (section 1 of the homework)

 This image is for VacationPy, which may not show up on GitHub.
-This is the map that showed Step 1, every city in the DataFrame and the size of the dots relate to Humidity
+This is the map that showed Step 1, every city in the DataFrame and the size of the dots relative to Humidity
 ![image](https://github.com/juliusb643/python-api-challenge/assets/153868865/7e06da34-e72b-4882-b9dc-de175f9f40cb)

 I'm also uploading this image, which shows my map for Step 5 of VacationPy.